-Updating SSO Certificates for Version Manager Web Application Servers certtool -sso-generate -all
+Updating SSO Certificates for Version Manager Web Application Servers

 If your SSO server is part of a Version Manager web application server, follow the steps below to update SSO certificates.

 - 1 Open a Command Prompt window on the machine running the Version Manager Web Application Server.
 On machines using Windows User Account Control (UAC), use Run as Administrator to launch a Command Prompt. - 2 To regenerate all SSO keys, run this command: